sanity/quickml/README.md

 implements the java.lang.Number class.
 Values like Double.NaN, Double.POSITIVE_INFINITY and other non-real numbers aren't supported and will probably result in an exception or unexpected behavior.

-**WARNING:** Currently QuickDT assumes that the same attribute names are present in every instance, and that their type, categorical or numeric, doesn't change from one instance to the next.
-QuickDT may crash with an exception if this is not the case.

 Next we create a TreeBuilder, and use it to build a tree using this data:

 ```java